 The Academic Calendar includes important dates for each term, such as the last day to add a class, the deadline to drop a class with a 100% refund, and the deadline to drop a class with a "W".
 For more information, please visit: https://osuokc.edu/academics/calendar.

 Advisement

 Nurse Science Advisors can be reached at:

-- Gaytra Newcomb (gaytra.newcomb@okstate.edu) or (405) 945-3313. - Rehannan Wilkins (rheannan.wilkins@okstate.edu) or (405) 945-3349.
+- Rheannan Wilkins (rheannan.wilkins@okstate.edu) or (405) 945-3349. - Maribeth Dawson (maribeth.dawson@okstate.edu) or (405) 945-3248.